 Push notifications are a highly effective marketing channel for eCommerce sellers because:

-- They appear on the screen regardless of what your audience is doing or what website they are on (if they’ve agreed to get notifications), attracting immediate attention.
+- They appear on the screen regardless of what your audience is doing or what website they’re on (if they’ve agreed to get notifications), attracting immediate attention.

 - Your audience has to click to dismiss a push notification, meaning they’re always seen, regardless of whether a CTA is followed.

-- You can use images and links to tailor push notification content to your audience and their previous activity on your webstore, increasing their effectiveness.
+- You can use images and links to tailor push notifications to your audience and their previous activity on your webstore, which increases their effectiveness.

 Facebook Messenger is a popular eCommerce marketing tool because:

 - The average adult spends 64.5 minutes a day on Facebook, increasing your chances of reaching an active audience.

 - People tend to browse Facebook in their downtime when they have time to read messages and click links.
 Facebook Messenger boasts an impressive 98% open rate and a 44% click-through rate.